top of page

 Direct Economic Impact

 For many of the women we collaborate with, embroidery is their primary form of income.
 We believe that by creating a sustainable platform for high-end, unique embroidery, we can help stimulate the local economy of the village of Pauyang and provide the financial stability they need.
-When you chose a piece from our collection, the money goes directly to the woman and their families.
+When you chose a piece from our collection, a large percentage of the money goes directly to the women and their families.

 A Brief Story Of Shipibo Embroidery